mxcube/mxcubeweb/docs/source/dev/environment.md

 The "editable" installations make it possible to add break points directly in the "checked out code".

-Before running any test, make sure that the local _Redis_ server is running.
-For example, with the `mxcubeweb` _conda_ environment activated in a terminal, run the `redis-server` command.

 #### 9.1.
 Running tests